IRL: INTERACTIONS & RELATIONSHIPS LAB

 Research Projects

-The IRL investigates social relationships and mental health in adolescence and young adulthood.
-We use technology as a window into these interactions.
+The IRL investigates adolescent social relationships and mental health in the digital age.
+Much of our research uses technology as a window into these interactions (e.g., through Ecological Momentary Assessment and passive sensing from smartphones).

 Picture